 - Not paid by a state or federal source to perform the same function as the CMP project or use

-- A qualified nursing facility that has no Immediate Jeopardy (IJ), Substandard Quality of Care (SQC) or Immediate Threat (IT) finding in the 6 months prior to the beginning of the application period.
+- A qualified nursing facility that has no Immediate Jeopardy, Substandard Quality of Care or Immediate Threat finding in the 6 months immediately prior to the beginning of the application period.

 CMP funds may not be used to enlarge or enhance an existing appropriation or statutory purpose that is substantially the same as the intended project or use.

-A facility that has pending CMPs may apply for CMP Funds.
-The facility's application may be suspended until DADS receives the final disposition of the pending CMP.
+A facility that has pending CMPs may apply for CMP funds.
+The facility's application may be suspended until HHSC receives the final disposition of the pending CMP.

-If an organization/corporation is applying for funding for several facilities and one or more facilities has a pending CMP, will the application for the organization be suspended?
+If an organization or corporation is applying for funding for several facilities and one or more facilities has a pending CMP, will the application for the organization be suspended?

 No. The application for the organization will not be suspended.
-If the application is approved by the DADS Commissioner and CMS, the applicant will be provided a letter stating that the funds may be used for all facilities except the facility with the pending CMP until DADS receives the final disposition of the CMP.
+If the application is approved by the HHSC commissioner or designee and CMS, the applicant will be provided a letter stating that the funds may be used for all facilities except the facility with the pending CMP until HHSC receives the final disposition of the CMP.

 - Culture change projects